alissatroiano/Milestone-2/TESTING.md

 ## Console Tests

 1. Test 1 - Console:
-    * Add a line of cod
+    * Add a line of code
     * Open Chrome Developer Tools and visit the console
-    * Identify a 'TypeError' on line 58.
+    * Identify a 'TypeError' on line 58
-    * Inspect code and repair error.
+    * Inspect code and repair error
     * Declared test, ‘passed’

 2. Console Test 2 - Quiz Test